 - (9) The types of financing and the methods of implementation under this Decision shall be chosen on the basis of their ability to achieve the specific objectives of the actions and to deliver results, taking into account, in particular, the costs of controls, the administrative burden, and the expected risk of non-compliance.
-For grants, this shall include consideration of the use of lump sums, flat rates and scales of unit costs. - (10) It is important to involve Member States early in the process of defining missions.
-Therefore, for each Mission Board a working group under the Committee should be established, consisting of one expert to be nominated from each Member State.
-Experts from Associated Countries can be invited to participate as observers.
-The role of the working group should be to provide feedback to the Mission Board from an early stage, including on relevant issues from the national context and opportunities to enhance alignment with activities on national level.
-Interactions, including possible joint meetings, between each Mission Board and working group should take place in a timely and comprehensive manner.
+For grants, this shall include consideration of the use of lump sums, flat rates and scales of unit costs. - (10) Member States should be involved early in the process of defining missions.